daikichidaze/resume_jp/resume_long_EN.md

 |GitHub|[@daikichidaze](https://github.com/daikichidaze)|

 ## SUMMARY
 My goal is to become a bridge between technology and business.
-Especially in the topics of data scientist and business planner.
+Especially in the topics of **data scientist and business planner**.
 I have experience in both engineering and business positions.

 ### Launch the New business development division in Thailand branch